evgenyneu/Cosmos/README.md

 # Cosmos, a star rating control for iOS / Swift

-Let your users post and read beautiful 3-star reviews!

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/Screenshots/star_screenshot_dark.png' alt='Star raiting control for iOS / Swift' width='300'>

 This is a UI control for iOS.
 It shows a 5-star rating or takes rating input from the user.
 Cosmos is a subclass of a UIView.
 Let your users post and read beautiful 3-star reviews!